 Maple Leaf Poetry Rodger Kamenetz and Jonathan Penton

-Rodger Kamenez and Jonathan Penton read from recent work.
+Rodger Kamenez and Jonathan Penton read from recent work in the legendary Everett Maddox Maple Leaf Poetry Series.

 Poet, Author, Teacher, Natural Dreamworker

-Rodger Kamenez and Jonathan Penton read from recent work.
+Rodger Kamenez and Jonathan Penton read from recent work in the legendary Everett Maddox Maple Leaf Poetry Series.

 Rodger Kamenetz will be featured in two panels during the Miami Book Fair.
 Sunday, November 23 @ 11 – 11:50 a.m.
 ET Building 8, Third Floor, Room 8303 WHY POETRY STILL MATTERS During the historic dialogue between rabbis and the Dalai Lama, as told in his international bestseller The Jew in the Lotus, Rodger Kamenetz … Read more